When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dive into the realm of these popular self-balancing scooters, where technology meets fun and innovation.

-But what exactly is a hoverboard?
-What makes them tick?
-How do they balance so effortlessly?
-And, crucially, are they safe for you and your loved ones?
+But what actually is a hoverboard?
+How do they stay upright without tipping over?
+And the big question: are they safe for your family?

 What Is a Hoverboard?

-Nowadays, while hoverboards are popular gadgets for both kids and adults, the irony is that they don’t actually hover.
+Modern hoverboards are popular gadgets for kids and adults, but there is a catch: they don’t hover.

 How Do Hoverboards Work?